What do Grand Rapids and Washington D.C. have in common? They are both home to outdoor sculptural works by world-renowned artist Maya Lin.

 Platt added that Grand Rapids has always been forward-looking with public sculpture and art, and choosing Lin to be a part of the transformative redesign in the city’s center is no exception.

-Pin River - Grand River Watershed by Maya Lin, 2019 (detail), courtesy of GRAM
+Photo by Courtesy Grand Rapids Art Museum.
+Artwork: Pin River – Grand River Watershed by Maya Lin

 4. Lin Is an Environmental Activist

 Lin is very engaged in environmental issues.
-What she calls her "fifth and last memorial" is titled What is Missing?.
+Her fifth and last memorial is titled What is Missing?.
 This iconic piece dedicated to the environment is an ongoing project involving both physical sculptures and cyberspace.

 She speaks often of how one goal of her work is to get people to look at the landscape in different ways and how the landscape relates to the health and vitality of environments today.
 Lin also encourages all to vote with their wallets by supporting green businesses.